-- We continue to work and meet with disabled groups and interested parties to consider options to improve access to SPT facilities and services for all disabled people. - People have improved access to our best value fares. - Our passengers' differing needs are better reflected in how we plan and deliver SPT transport services. - Younger people, older people, women, disabled people, LGBT+ people, and black and ethnic minority people feel safe when using SPT services. - SPT's workforce demographic reflects the SPT area, helping us to better understand the needs of our communities.
+- Disabled people have improved access to SPT facilities and services. - People have improved access to our best value fares. - Our passengers' differing needs are better reflected in how we plan and deliver SPT transport services. - Younger people, older people, women, disabled people, LGBT+ people, and black and ethnic minority people feel safe when using SPT services. - SPT's workforce demographic reflects the SPT area, helping us to better understand the needs of our communities.